-Gonadectomized dogs and cats do face an increased risk for development of certain disorders, sometimes apparently in a breed-specific manner.
-In dogs, gonadectomy has been associated with increased risk of certain cancers (e.g. transitional cell carcinoma of the bladder) and, in females, estrogen-responsive urinary incontinence.
+There is abundant evidence that gonadectomy increases the risk for development of certain disorders, sometimes apparently in a breed-specific manner.
+In dogs, gonadectomy has been associated with increased risk of a variety of cancers and orthopedic diseases (e.g. hip dysplasia), and, in females, estrogen-responsive urinary incontinence.
 Incontinence is manifest as dribbling of urine, either during sleep or at times of excitement; a majority of such cases are readily treated with estrogen replacement therapy.
 A related estrogen-responsive problem observed in some spayed bitches is atrophic vaginitis.

 Development of Obesity and Lethargy

 A concern commonly expressed by owners is that spaying or castrating their pet will cause it to become "fat and lazy", and indeed, gonadectomy does appear to be a risk factor for devleopment of obesity.
 Gonadal hormones undoubtedly have effects on energy metabolism, but are not generally considered to be major players in control of food intake and body weight.
 However, intact cats of both sexes have been shown to have higher metabolic rates than gonadectomized cohorts, and ovariohysterectomized bitches fed free-choice showed higher food intake than intact control bitches.